 Although simple and intuitive, the Set Betweenness axiom has strong implications for the structure of temptation: the cost of self-control only depends on the most tempting alternative in the menu, and not on the number of potential temptations.
 In some sense, Set Betweenness reduces temptation to a one-dimensional object.
 As argued by Dekel et al. (2009), this simplification rules out many behaviors, which may plausibly reflect temptation.
-To illustrate their point, consider a DM for whom $\{G\} \succ \{G,O\} \succeq \{G,R\} \succ \{G,O,R\}$.
+To illustrate their point, consider a DM for whom $\{G\} \succ \{G, O\} \succeq \{G, R\} \succ \{G, O, R\}$.
 Despite violating Set Betweenness, there are at least two reasons why such an ordering might be natural for a dieting agent.
-First, resisting two temptations simultaneously might be strictly harder than resisting only one at a time; that is, the DM might suffer from cumulative temptation effects when facing both O and R. Second, the agent might be uncertain as to what option in O or R will be most tempting at the time of choice i.e, the source of temptation might be stochastic.
-To study cumulative and stochastic temptations (henceforth, CT and ST), Dekel et al. (2009) suggested the following two relaxations of Set Betweenness:
+First, resisting two temptations simultaneously might be strictly harder than resisting only one at a time; that is, the DM might suffer from cumulative temptation effects when facing both O and R. Second, the agent might be uncertain as to what option in O or R will be most tempting at the time of choice i.e, the source of temptation

-7Dekel and Lipman (2012) show that costly self-control and random indulgence cannot be distinguished on the basis of menu choice only.
+8Dekel and Lipman (2012) show that costly self-control and random indulgence cannot be distinguished on the basis of menu choice only.
 In fact, for every costly self-control representation à la GP, there is an equivalent random indulgence (i.e., random Strotz) representation.
 Separating these two classes of models would require a much richer dataset of choices between menus and from menus.
 As actual food choices were not observed in this experiment, both classes of models offer a plausible interpretation of the SSB ordering.